avonryle/events/README.md

 Outperforms eventemitter3 in single-listener scenarios (the most common use case) while staying competitive across all workloads.

+THIS PROJECT IS CURRENTLY IN ALPHA TESTING.
+EXPECT ISSUES (honestly just memory leaks at the moment, everything else should work fine.)

 ## Installation
 ```bash
 npm install @avonrylew/events